 La Catrina, the day’s most recognizable image, is a depiction of a high-society woman who has met her maker.
 She represents something between the fear induced by her skeletal form and the revelry exhibited by the comical way she is typically portrayed, making her a perfect symbol of the Mexican holiday.
 Today, she appears in paintings, window displays, and costumes all around Mexico during Day of the Dead festivities, but the playful figure is only about 100 years old.

+La Catrina was originally conceived of in the early 1900s by newspaper illustrator and printmaker José Guadalupe Posada, who was famous for his satirical cartoons lampooning political figures as skeletons and skulls, or calaveras.
+The image of the wealthy La Catrina in her big hat—historically, only the wealthiest Mexicans wore hats—was his way of showing that death does not discriminate against anyone, rich or poor.
 In Mexico, mocking or rejoicing in the concept of death has always been a way to make it feel more familiar.
 As the poet Octavio Paz famously said, the Mexican “jokes with death, he caresses her, he sleeps with her, he celebrates with her; she is one of his favorite toys and his ever-lasting love.”
 Posada’s comical lithograph of La Catrina was quickly adopted into this national consciousness.
 When artist Diego Rivera, inspired by Posada’s etching, painted her into the mural Dream of a Sunday Afternoon in Alameda Park, Catrina’s legacy was solidified and she became the referential image for death across the country.

 Like the humorous La Catrina images and costumes, the design elements associated with Día de los Muertos—sugar skulls, papel picados (intricately cut, colorful paper banners), and orange marigolds that adorn home altars and storefronts—remind Mexicans of the transient nature of life.
 “Outside of Mexico, people may think we are making light of the dead,” says visual artist and indigenous cultural activist Chak Ceel Rah.
 “But it’s not about celebrating, it’s about dealing with our fear of death.”